imssyang/node/hexo/imssyang/source/_posts/example.md

 ---
 title: example
-tags: [test, example]
+tags:
+  - program
+  - diary
+  - web
 sitemap: false
 ---

-This is example.
+Welcome to [Just Do It](https://imssyang.com)!
+This is a sample article.
+Let's add some tags as above.
 <!-- more -->

 ### pdf